moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 * DM: todoMM: think about how you would do this and write your approach here.
 There are various ways.
 You  don't have to code this item, but think it thru enough to justify an effort of 3.
 BTW, the items in this file are not requirements, but rather for discussion and prioritizing.
 We may decide not to do some of them, especially if the impact is low and the effort high.

 ## User Profile page: display the users email (not editable, unless you have a feature to update the email on the account)
-Impact 2 - always provide user all the information. what if user forgets which email user used to create the account Effort 3 - for this, i would have to first access firebase data storage and retrieve data from.
+Impact 3 - always provide user all the information. what if user forgets which email user used to create the account
+* DM changed to 3 because it is really important Effort 1 - for this, i would have to first access firebase data storage and retrieve data from.
+  * DM: todoMM: but you already have code to get data from db.
+This is the most basic thing in a database-backed app, so you'll learn to do it quickly.
+Changed to 1 because it seems like a copy and paste to fetch from DB in a new location.
+  * DM: todoMM: see the Zustand package on GitHub for storing global state that can easily be accessed by any component.
+Make a fake global state variable, such as key: testKey, value: testValue, then access it in any component!
+You'll see how easy it is to store all user values in one place and access it from anywhere in your component tree.

 ## user profile edit page: "Photo URL" - it is a file, no? not a URL?
 Edit field title to be more accurate.
 Impact 2 "don't make the user think"